 And, as we’ve covered camping is one of the most enjoyable outdoor activities you can participate in.
 However, it can also be very difficult if you don’t prepare properly.

-These 8 necessities for camping are certainly going to make your camping trip more enjoyable.
+These 8 necessities for camping are certainly going to make your trip more enjoyable.
 After all, with less to worry about, you can take in more of the environment and just relax!

 And be sure to pack the coffee!